CanalYT/CT-98/README.md

 # CT-98
 Coming Soon...
-(PC-98, but have "VST - VST3 - FL" Compatibility)
+(PC-98, but is a Plug-In)